Yassine-Laaziz/Xphoria/README/purchase.md

 }
 ```

-- note: a noBgImages object contains a color and it's colorName, it's images, and it's currently available sizes
+- note: a options object contains a color and it's colorName, it's images, and it's currently available sizes
 - note: the product string in the review object allows us to know to which product this review belongs.

 6. the user attempts to add a product to the cart. in the addToBag server action if the user isn't logged in we redirect him to [auth](Authorization.md).